Differences Between Business Intelligence And Big Data

 In the present era, the importance of data in business is very vital; because meaningful decisions can be made only with analyzing the data and these decisions will help business to grow further.
 Both the BI and Big data helps to analyze the data to get the insights and to view the relevant data.

 Business intelligence and Big Data need to be synchronized, need to be used together.
-They both are not the same thing, but they share lot of the same common goals.
+They both are not the same thing, but they share a lot of the same common goals.
 A lot of the distinctions between Business intelligence and Big Data tend to be arbitrary.

 This has been a guide to Business Intelligence and Big Data, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
 You may also look at the following articles to learn more –